-Ian Stewart is a Connecticut based producer and performer of alternative electronic dance music.
+Ian Stewart is a Massachusetts based producer and performer of alternative electronic dance music.
 Despite a background in

 traditional house DJing, Ian has recently made the switch to a live PA style set, allowing him to mix and manipulate his all-original music with much greater flexibility than a two-turntable setup would allow....more